Updated on October 8th, 2020

 Larger doses of dried leaves can cause sedative effects that last several hours.
 This often includes feelings of euphoria and calmness.

-The Centers for Disease Control and Prevention (CDC) found that kratom abuse leads to the following symptoms:3
+The Centers for Disease Control and Prevention (CDC) found that kratom abuse symptoms typically include:

 - Nausea and vomiting